jad3ch3n/dc-bikeshare/README.md

 # 🚲 Bikeshare Usage Analysis – Washington D.C.

-This project explores usage patterns in Washington D.C.’s bike-sharing system using hourly and daily data from 2011–2012.
-The goal is to understand behavioral trends across different rider types (casual vs. registered), identify temporal and weather-based patterns, and reflect on the limitations of the dataset from an equity standpoint.
+This project explores usage patterns in Washington D.C.’s bike-sharing system using hourly and daily data from 2011 to 2012.
+I investigate behavioral trends across different rider types (casual vs. registered), identify temporal and weather-based patterns, and reflect on the limitations of the dataset from an equity standpoint.

 ---